xRadars/xRadars/README.md

 - 👋 Hi, I’m @xRadars
-- 👀 I’m interested in: Hentai
+- 👀 I’m interested in: being a retard
-- 🌱 I’m currently learning: Whatever is easiest
+- 🌱 I’m currently learning: nothing im a skid
-- 💞️ I’m looking to collaborate on: Whatever makes me a shit ton of money
+- 💞️ I’m looking to collaborate on: a pasted fn cheat exit scam
-- 📫 How to reach me: You don't
+- 📫 How to reach me: @xradars on discord

 <!---
 xRadars/xRadars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.